The court process by which a Will is proved valid or invalid. The legal process wherein the estate of a decedent is administered.

 The probate of a will means proving its genuineness in probate court.
 Unless otherwise provided by statute, a will must be admitted to probate before a court will allow the distribution of a decedent’s property to the heirs according to its terms.

-As a general rule, a will has no legal effect until it is probated.
+As a rule, a will has no legal effect until it is probated.
 A will should be probated immediately, and no one has the right to suppress it.
 The person with possession of a will, usually the personal representative or the decedent’s attorney, must produce it.
 Statutes impose penalties for concealing or destroying a will or for failing to produce it within a specified time.

 Probate proceedings are usually held in the state in which the decedent had domicile or permanent residence at the time of death.
-If, however, the decedent owned real property in a another state, the will disposing of these assets must also be probated in that state.
+If, however, the decedent owned real property in another state, the will disposing of these assets must also be probated in that state.
 To qualify as a will in probate, an instrument must be of testamentary character and comply with all statutory requirements.
 A document is testamentary when it does not take effect until after the death of the person making it and allows the individual to retain the property under personal control during her or his lifetime.
 A will that has been properly executed by a competent person—the testator—as required by law is entitled to be probated, even if some of its provisions are invalid, obscure, or cannot be implemented.

 A will made as a result of Fraud or Undue Influence or a will that has been altered so that all its provisions are revoked will be denied probate.
 If the alteration only revokes certain provisions of the will, the remaining provisions can be admitted to probate.